Bladder doesn't work. How does the bladder work?

 12. X-ray examination.

-13. KUDI (complex urodynamic study).
+13. CUDI (complex urodynamic study).

-14. Consultation of a neurologist.
+14. Consultation with a neurologist.

 The following methods are used to treat GPM:

-M-cholinergic blockers, adrenoblockers that reduce efferent impulses;
+M-anticholinergic blockers, adrenergic blockers that reduce efferent impulses;

 2. Non-drug treatment.